CamdenSmith04/Poker/README.md

 # Poker
-A Poker Project for Anish and Camden
+A Poker Project from Scratch